joshmu/ts-swarm/CONTRIBUTING.md

 1. run `pnpm install` in the root
 2. copy `.env.example` to `.env` and add your OpenAI API key
+3. run examples:
+   1. `pnpm example:basic`
+   2. `pnpm example:weather` - as per the README usage example
-3. run `pnpm example:basic` or `pnpm example:custom` to run the examples
+   3. `pnpm example:custom`

 For more information on the architecture, see our [ARCHITECTURE.md](./ARCHITECTURE.md).